rabbah/nimbella-cli/doc/README.md

 Here’s more information about the table displayed in the response:

 *   The **Current** column displays `yes` when there is just one namespace.
 The Nimbella deployer will deploy this namespace in the absence of other directives.
-*   The **Storage** column indicates whether the namespace has provision for web content storage as discussed in [Adding static web content](https://nimbella.io/downloads/nim/nim.html#AddinsgWeb).
+*   The **Storage** column indicates whether the namespace has provision for web content storage as discussed in [Adding static web content](adding-static-web-content).
 There is also a second object storage bucket available for general use, not connected to the web.
 *   The **Redis** column indicates whether the namespace has a Redis key-value storage instance available for use by actions.
 *   Usually, a Nimbella developer has just one **API Host** and all namespaces use the same one.
 To add more API hosts, see the section on [Multiple API Hosts](#working-with-other-openwhisk-hosts).

-<h3 id="create-and-manage-multiple-namespaces">Create and manage multiple namespaces</h3>
+### Create and manage multiple namespaces

 There are a number of reasons why it can be useful to have multiple namespaces.
 For example, while multiple applications can share a namespace, there are also good reasons to isolate them.